 In the latter years, we had become distant.
 Not because we were estranged but because I had been living in Texas, miles away.
-I had a new life, a young new family, doing busy things with others, – “the cat’s in the cradle, […] when you coming home son?
-I don’t know when […],” – that sort of thing.
-In 1993, I took a trip to visit my father.
+I had a new life, a young new family, doing busy things with others, – “the cat’s in the cradle, when you coming home son?
+I don’t know when,” – that sort of thing.
+And, too, as an adult, I had become conscious surrounding the details of my father’s behaviors; I no longer wanted to be in-tuned to those feelings of displacement – mine or his.
+Nevertheless, in 1993, I took a trip to visit my father.
 I felt it was time to introduce him to his new grandson; dad was eager to meet him and fell in love with him instantly.
 Naturally.
-But I had noticed that dad had given into retirement boredom and was drinking much more.
+During my visit, I had noticed that dad had given into retirement boredom and was drinking much more.
 It was a number one priority and passion.
 He was fading into the bottle without a fight.
-One evening, during my visit, he took out a piece of paper from his wallet and shared it with me.
+One evening, during my visit, we sat at the kitchen counter.
+My step mother was busy choreographing pans for the evening’s dinner.
+She was always very precise and exacting in her preparedness of the weekly menu.
+She started every Monday writing with beautiful script the list of ingredients she needed for each day so that there was never any need for grocery shopping spontaneity.
+It was highly controlled.
+She would then, with intermittent sips of wine, continue to blurt out cooking instructions as if she were speaking to an audience on a cooking show.
+This night it was Beef Stroganoff because I had finally loved mushrooms.
+Dad was watching her, and I was watching him.
+He took out a piece of paper from his wallet and shared it with me.
 It was a poem about a parent and their child.
 I don’t remember the context of the poem, but I remember being emotional.
 I remember him tapping his hand on my knee and saying, “You’re a better parent than I ever was.
 You’re a good person, and I’m proud of you.
 I love you.”
-I didn’t speak out but looked at him with different, awed eyes.
+I didn’t speak out but looked at him with different unexacting, awed eyes.
 Without another word, he took the writing and placed it back into his wallet and continued to puff on that one cigarette.
 I remember coming home with feelings of helplessness but with a deeper love for my father than I ever had.
 This was a sad moment and one of the strongest memories I have.
 This is knowing that my dad loved me.
 He told me somewhere in the sober part of his day; he told me in a clear state of mind without any liquid courage, which makes seeing him sinker off into a paralyzed world that much sadder.
 However, knowing that he cared, in itself, deserves gratitude.

 The holidays bring out the sorrow, the longing, and depression of a loved one’s passing especially so close to a day when it is meant for family celebrations.
 Memories are what we live for: to create, to cultivate, to laugh, to cry, to embrace, to hope, to love, and when someone so dear, someone who enriched us so much that it brought us to who we are today is absent from those gatherings, it can blunder us into sadness.
 We seem to have to engage in the obligatory happenings in the routines of death.
 We seem to have to engage in its sadness because death doesn’t hurt those that have died, it hurts the living.
 The living live with death.
 I think about what he is missing, what I am missing, and how he could have contributed to my growing list of memories, how my children could have benefited from his stories, or what conversations they might have had.
 I wish I had more conversations with him, heard more stories, took more pictures, argued with him more, loved him more, created more videos, shared more travels, had more meals, asked more questions, cried more, hurt more, laughed more, and just had more.
 More of everything!

-I don’t want to mar Christmas with the ill images of dad.
+I don’t want to mar Christmas with the ill images of dad, nor do I want to live with the understandable anger.
 I want to remember him with all the love and joy he gave, and he gave so much to this Earth’s table.
 He helped those young men at wartime, he contributed to a dental nation, he gave six children a home in the best way he knew how, he walked me down the aisle, he spent time with his grandchildren, and he cared about us.
 All of us.
 The Mexican culture has a belief -and one that I have adopted – that there are three deaths.
 The first death is when your heart stops beating, when you cease to acknowledge depth, awareness, sense, and time.
 The second, when you are placed and lowered into the ground.
 And the third, which is the most perilous and scary of all, is when you no longer exist in any one’s mind or hearts, when the memory of you is forever forgotten by all living souls.
 It is then that you are truly dead.

-So, I choose to remember my father and keep his memory alive in this way: by re-telling and circulating his stories, by keeping photos of him out of the drawer, placing them around our home where the world can see, and by celebrating his death with a positive action in which I display the small fictitious town of Bedford Falls.
+So, I choose to remember my father and keep his memory alive in this way: by re-telling and circulating his stories, by keeping photos of him out of the drawer, placing them around our home where the world can see, by the ink of my pen, and by celebrating his death with a positive action in which I display the small fictitious town of Bedford Falls.
 I set up my village in his memory.
 I then proceed to watch It’s A Wonderful Life in his honor wiping tears away throughout the show.
 I do this on December 13 of every year.

 None of us are perfect, and I’m sure we all have something that resonates negatively with someone’s memory.
 If so, I’m sorry, and I hope my family and friends will remember the best parts of me.
 This is my attempt at keeping his memory alive.
 He was my father, my sole parental guide, and counselor.
 This is my way of passing on who he was and the best parts of him down to the next generation, to continue his life through memory and heart.
 It is a responsibility I believe is necessary.
 There are no archival links to retract to, and all I have are my thoughts and old photos of him; I don’t want him to die into the third death.